Oleksandr Danylyuk: State fiscal service reform

 Oleksandr Danylyuk has repeatedly stressed that reformation of State Fiscal Service is one of the key anti-corruption initiatives, as it will help to improve the business climate in Ukraine.
 "The State Fiscal Service needs to continue the modernization of its approach to work.
 Working with the State Fiscal Service should be more convenient for every taxpayer."
 Danylyuk integrated State Fiscal Service reform into the program of cooperation with the IMF, additionally creating a project supervisory board, which included G7 ambassadors, an IMF representative and a business ombudsman.

 Later, this escalated into a conflict between, back then, the head of the Finance Ministry and Prime Minister Volodymyr Groysman, when during negotiations with the МВФ, the PM overturned decisions that launched the reform.

 Creation of anti-corruption bodies

 Prior to Danylyuk's appointment as the Minister of Finance, he played an active role in implementation of anticorruption reforms in Ukraine.

 He was in charge of the development of the Law on National Anticorruption Bureau (NABU) in cooperation with experts and civil society activists, and lobbied its adoption.
 The law provided good framework for establishing NABU and protecting its independence.

-Introduced a system of electronic declarations and recruitment to the National Agency for the Prevention of Corruption (NAPC).
+Introduced a system of electronic declarations and recruitment to the National Agency on Corruption Prevention (NACP).

 Supported adoption of the law for launching the High Anti-corruption court.
 In June 2018, he sent a personal letter to every PM, explaining the importance of adopting the law and urged them to do so.